Fixing Time in Saint-Michel

 What is this?

-Meet Pierre in the heart of Bordeaux and start your experience with a walk through the historic Saint-Michel district, where you’ll stop at a local café to get to know the neighborhood.
-Over coffee or tea, Pierre will share stories from his daily life and explain how his studio fits into this historic and lively area.
+Meet Pierre in the heart of Bordeaux in his studio next to Saint Michel church.
+Over coffee or tea paired with chocolatines and croissants, Pierre will share stories from his daily life and explain how his studio fits into this historic and lively area.

-Back at the atelier, you’ll explore the origins of photography and learn about wet plate collodion—a 19th-century technique that uses glass or metal plates, chemical baths, and a large format camera.
-Pierre will guide you step by step as you coat, sensitize, expose, and develop your own image.
+You’ll explore the origins of photography and learn about wet plate collodion—a 19th-century technique that uses glass or metal plates, chemical baths, and a large format camera.
+Pierre will demonstrate each step while coating, sensitizing, exposing, and developing images.

 Watching your portrait come to life is a striking visual moment: deep contrasts, delicate textures, and a vintage feel that’s hard to find elsewhere.
 While your image slowly appears, Pierre shares family stories and his personal view of Bordeaux and photography.
-You can also choose to shoot outdoors and include a glimpse of the city in your portrait.
+If the light conditions are good, you can choose to shoot outdoors and include a glimpse of the city in your portrait.

 What makes this unique?